-In the previous examples you have displayed the contents of several files on your monitor screen.
+Creating usernames and passwords for new users In the previous examples you have displayed the contents of several files on your monitor screen.
 This command lists the names of these files.
-The command 1s (1s stands for list) displays all of the files stored in your current directory.
+The command ls (ls stands for list) displays all of the files stored in your current directory.
 Type:

-ls J
+ls .J

-editing-files metacharacter-usage readme2 glossary readme1 witticisms man cat .
+editing-files metacharacter-usage readme2

+glossary readme1 witticisms